wdporter/acim/text/5-healing-and-wholeness/index.md

 #### expanded

-1.&emsp;The way to recognise your brother is by recognising the Holy Spirit in him [your brother].
+1. The way to recognise your brother is by recognising the Holy Spirit in him [your brother].
 <sup>2</sup>I have already said that the Holy Spirit is the Bridge for the transfer of perception to knowledge, so we can use the terms [perception and knowledge] as if they [perception and knowledge] were related, because in His [the Holy Spirit’s] Mind they [perception and knowldege] are [related].
 <sup>3</sup>This relationship [of perception and knowledge] must be in His [the Holy Spirit’s] Mind because, unless it [the relationship of perception and knowledge] were [in the Holy Spirit’s Mind], the separation between the two ways of thinking would not be open to healing.
 <sup>4</sup>He [the Holy Spirit] is part of the Holy Trinity, because His [the Holy Spirit’s] Mind is partly yours [mind] and also partly God’s [Mind].